nominatrix/nominatrix.github.io/_posts/2014-11-28-five-dollar-blogger.md

 <center><a href="http://tinypic.com?ref=2n0o9di" target="_blank"><img src="http://i57.tinypic.com/2n0o9di.jpg" border="0" alt="Image and video hosting by TinyPic"></a></center>

 The content industry has (for quite a while now) been going through a bit of a market adjustment, where the availability of an inexpensive writing force has driven down the perceived value for business writing services.
+Although this is [beginning to turn around](http://variety.com/2013/biz/news/epic-fail-the-rise-and-fall-of-demand-media-1200914646/), the perception persists.
 Writers are seemingly a dime a dozen, and in turn, articles and marketing pieces become a dime a dozen.
 They <em>can</em> be, as has been amply demonstrated.
 They shouldn’t be.

-But you might say: Why should you pay $50 or $100 per post, when you can get someone to write you twenty pieces for that amount?
+But you might say: Why should you pay $100 or more per post, when you can get someone to write you twenty pieces for that amount?

 I run up against this sentiment all the time; it wasn’t until I started editing articles and content written by a “five dollar blogger” that I could full explain the monetary value in hiring a trusted, native speaking professional who is knowledgeable in your niche.
 The lifecycle of a cheap blog article goes something like this: